The Bondage Jukebox is a collection of tunes and albums featuring lyrics, either explicit or

 Various Artists - A Life Less Lived: The Gothic Box

-Four CDs of old-school goth, featuring everyone from Alien Sex Fiend to Clan Of Xymox, plus dozens more,
+Four CDs of old-school goth, featuring everyone from Alien Sex Fiend to Clan of Xymox, not to mention

 Various Artists - Copulatin' Blues